trivago/gollum/docs/src/gen/producer/file.rst

 **Permissions** (default: 0644)

-  This value accepts an octal number string that contains the unix file permissions used when creating a file.
+  Defines the UNIX filesystem permissions used when creating the named file as an octal number.
-  By default this parameter is set to "0664".
+  By default this paramater is set to "0664".

 **FolderPermissions** (default: 0755)

-  This value accepts an octal number string that contains the unix file permissions used when creating a folder.
+  Defines the UNIX filesystem permissions used when creating the folders as an octal number.
-  By default this parameter is set to "0755".
+  By default this paramater is set to "0755".